Codecademy Practice

 The figcaption also has an animation.
 Use the animation property shorthand to add an animation called

-rule.
-Then make the duration of the animation be3s
+shadowthat you will declare with the@keyframesrule.
+Then make the duration of the animation be3s, thetiming-functionbeease-outand the iteration countinfinite. -

 For the shadow animation defined with the